 Augmentative and alternative communication (AAC) is a term referring to all communication other than natural speech.
 This includes communication methods that supplement and substitute the natural speech and language of individuals.
-For people with communication challenges and comprehension difficulties, AAC systems are a way to express their feelings, opinions, needs, and wants.
+For people with communication difficulties and comprehension challenges, communication devices are a way to express their feelings, opinions, needs, and wants.

-- Their preferences are often taken for granted and intentions are second-guessed.
-People’s expectations of them are generally lower, for no fault of theirs.
+Their preferences are often taken for granted and intentions are second-guessed.
+This results in them not having agency and a sense of control.

 - Children and adults with speech and intellectual disabilities – non-verbal, partially verbal and single word communicators.

 - Children and adults with Autism, Cerebral Palsy, Down’s Syndrome, Rett Syndrome, PDD-NOS, Aphasia, Apraxia or any other condition that affects speech.

 - Adults with speech difficulties due to Throat Cancer, Stroke, Traumatic Brain Injury, and Neurological Disorders